KaterinaWalter/webdocs/docs/unit01/unit1activities.md

 <div class="task" markdown="block">

-1. Make all station lists (`ul li`) have extra padding and a border-bottom.
+1. Make all station list items (`li`) have extra padding and a border-bottom.
 2. Make images:
    * A fixed width (e.g. 80px)
    * `height: auto`
    * A border-radius for rounded corners.